KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 The case of CC0 where normally you would use PDM, to make sure any right are waived.

-## Section 5: Recommendactions to the
+## Section 5: Recommendations to stakeholders
-* Wikimedia community to improve the copyright templates and their usage
+* Wikimedia community to improve the copyright templates and their usage --> avoind commn misyakes, see above
-* Delpher/ KB team
+* Delpher/ KB team: do not worry, the community is doing a good job in applying the copyright templates to Delpher sourced files.
-* KB copyright lawyers
+* KB copyright lawyers: same as above
-* CBO's & publishers
+* CBO's & publishers : same as above

 ><big><b><em>Quote 1</em></b></big>